 Yes, children and adolescents are among the people living with HIV in the United States.

-- According to the Centers for Disease Control and Prevention (CDC), 122 cases of HIV were diagnosed in children younger than 13 years of age in the United States and 6 dependent areas in 2016.
+- According to the Centers for Disease Control and Prevention (CDC), 130 cases of HIV in children younger than 13 years of age were reported in the United States in 2016.

-- CDC reports that youth 13 to 24 years of age accounted for more than 1 in 5 new HIV diagnoses in the United States in 2015.
-Most new HIV infections among youth occur among gay and bisexual males, with young black/African American and Hispanic/Latino gay and bisexual males especially affected.
+- CDC reports that youth 13 to 24 years of age accounted for 21% of all new HIV diagnoses in the United States in 2016.
+Most new HIV infections among youth occur among gay and bisexual men, with young black/African American and Hispanic/Latino gay and bisexual men especially affected.

 How do most children become infected with HIV?

 HIV can pass from a mother with HIV to her child during pregnancy, childbirth, or breastfeeding (called mother-to-child transmission of HIV).
-In the United States, most cases of HIV diagnosed in children under 13 years of age are due to mother-to-child transmission of HIV.
+In the United States, the most common way children under 13 years of age get HIV is through mother-to-child transmission of HIV.